Prudence: As the "mother" of all virtues

 According to Greek and Scholastic philosophy, 'form' is the unique characteristic of a thing that makes it what it is.
 In this sense, prudence gives other virtues their specific character as virtues, by providing a standard against which they can be judged.
 For example, not all acts of telling the truth are considered virtuous, but those that are done with prudence would be considered expressions of the virtue of honesty.

 Versus imprudence, cunning and false prudence

+The Ancient Greek term for prudence is synonymous with "forethought."
+The Greek hero most associated with this qualitiy is Odysseus, who anticipates risks, avoids them if necessary, but is nonetheless courageous.
+People, the Ancient Greeks believed, must have enough prudence to prepare for worshiping the Olympian gods.

 In Christian understanding, the difference between prudence and cunning lies in the intent with which a decision to act is made.
 The Christian understanding of the world includes the existence of God, the natural law, and moral implications of human actions.
 In this context, prudence is different from cunning in that it takes into account the supernatural good.
 For instance, the decision of persecuted Christians to be martyred rather than deny their faith is considered prudent.

 According to Thomas Aquinas, judgments that take a reasonable form, but are aimed at evil ends or that use evil means, are considered to be examples of "cunning" and "false prudence".

-The Ancient Greek term for prudence is synonymous with "forethought".
-People, the Ancient Greeks believed, must have enough prudence to prepare for worshiping the Olympian gods.